Where can I find information on RCT?

 Do not pay any VAT if charged and self-account for VAT @ 13.5% as normal.

-RCT/VAT payments are recorded against the same expense code as the construction service they relate to.
-For example; if the payment to the contractor is posted to Minor Works expense then the RCT/VAT payment is posted to Minor Works expense.
-Similarly, if the construction payment is posted to repairs and maintenance, then the RCT/VAT is posted to repairs and maintenance.
+For example, if the payment to the contractor is posted to Minor Works expense, then the RCT/VAT payment is posted to 5315 Minor Works Grant expense.